 A medium shield weighs about 15 pounds.
 Shockingly, its size lies between the small shield’s and the large shield’s.
 Most were round, but kite shapes later became more popular, then heater shapes (at least in Europe).
 The advantages of kite shields are chiefly seen in mounted combat.

-A large shield goes roughly from the user’s knees to their face, and weighs about 25 pounds.
+A large shield goes roughly from the user’s knees to their face, and weighs about 25 pounds (11.5 kg.).
 It’s a bit broader than they are.
-Especially for those shields intended to be wielded in formation, with the left side helping cover the next man in rank.
+Especially for those shields intended to be wielded in formation, with the left side helping cover the next person in rank.
 Okay, okay, ladies, now let’s get in formation.

 Other shields – low-tech, small stuff

 Larger than a diner plate, but markedly smaller than a small shield.

 I’m not sure there are too many historical examples of this, since wielding a small shield would make more sense.

 But there are comic book examples, such as the Fury.
 No one escapes the Fury !